Dick Rienstra

-Dick Rienstra (Assen, 1941 – 2021) was a Dutch singer and actor.
+Dick Rienstra (1941 – 2021) was a Dutch singer and actor.

 Rienstra began his musical career in a local group, The Double S Combo, where he sang and played guitar, clarinet, and saxophone.
 In 1960 he debuted on the radio in a KRO program, and in 1962 on the TV, in a VARA talent show.
 He moved to Amsterdam in 1963 and got a job in a musical comedy production as a singer and an actor in skits, and in 1966 signed with the Snip en Snap Revue.
 With the Amsterdams Volkstoneel he performed in the musical De Jantjes, and later formed a musical duo called De Jantjes as well.
 He was a contender in the preliminaries for the Eurovision Song Contest in 1977, and after that performed in the theater and in minor roles on television.
 He played a role in the comedy film Flodders in America (1992) and played the lead in the EO drama series De laatste carrier (1994).